On Stage (Rainbow album)

 On Stage is a double live album originally released by the British hard rock band Rainbow in 1977.
 It was recorded live over several German and Japanese dates in late 1976 during the Rising world tour.
 The album was released first in the US on 7 July 1977, before being released a week later on 15 July in the UK.

 Recording

 The recording features the customary introduction to a Rainbow show – the classic quote from The Wizard of Oz, "Toto: I have a feeling we're not in Kansas anymore.
 We must be over the rainbow!" with the last word repeated as an echo, then the actual band plays a musical phrase from the song "Over the Rainbow" before breaking into "Kill the King".

-Many of the tracks were spliced together from different dates by producer Martin Birch, and the running order was changed to more easily fit four sides of vinyl.
+A few of the tracks were edited by producer Martin Birch.
+Mistreated has the guitar/vocal duel removed, the "Lazy" introduction to "Man on the Silver Mountain", the drum solo has been omitted from "Still I'm Sad", and the running order was changed to more easily fit four sides of vinyl.